 While Biddle attempted to educate the public on the massively important role of the national bank, it was to no avail.
 The public preferred much simpler explanations of the bank’s role instead of long, in-depth analyses.

-Unfortunately for the bank, these simpler explanations were often issued from opponents that helped shape public opinion.
+Unfortunately for the bank, opponents often issued these simpler explanations that helped shape public opinion.
 The bank’s failure to prevent and accurately respond to the Panic of 1819 did it no favors, despite additional controls and new leadership since the economic depression.1

 With the national bank’s original twenty year charter expiring in 1836, political opponents of Andrew Jackson convinced Biddle to submit the application for recharter in 1832 ahead of Jackson’s reelection bid.